roccap/datasciencecoursera/README.md

 repo for coursera data science course

-These are some changeshave made to test branching and stuff
+These are some changes I have made to test branching and stuff